bettigole/bettigole.github.io/readme.md

 Please excuse how lame this is.
 For some reason, I just don't get websites.
 But...onwards!

-Feel free to pass along recommendations to cbettigo@skidmore.edu!
+Feel free to pass along recommendations to charlie.bettigole@gmail.com